Your Next Boat: The Good, Bad, and Ugly of Choosing 12V DC or 110/120V AC

 These lights were not made to be put on boats.
 120 volt AC lights were designed to be used on streets or as flood lights hooked up to your house.
 These lights do not do well when they are on a boat that is constantly jarred from hitting waves and being splashed with water, and especially bad with corrosive saltwater.
 HPS and Halide lights are not waterproof, they are weatherproof.
 This means their housings shield the lights from rain coming down from above.
 The housing is not designed to shield water splashing directly into the lens.
 As previously mentioned, 110/120 V AC is very dangerous if there is a short.
 This is one of the prime reasons boat manufacturers do not make 110/120 V AC available as a standard option.

 FULL DISCLOSURE: We currently sell lights compatible with both 12 volt DC and 110-120 volt AC.
-You can check them out HERE.
+Check out the Swamp Eye Light Bar.